Cognigy/Documentation/docs/en/docs/voicegateway/webapp/speech-services.md

 After creating a speech service, you can edit or delete it.

 !!! warning
-    The user with an Account scope can only edit speech services created by themselves, but they can still use and view speech services shared by Service providers or Admins.
+    Users with an Account scope can only edit speech services they have created, as well as speech services created by other users with the same scope.
+They can still use and view speech services shared by Service providers or Admins.

 <img class="image-center"  src="{{config.site_url}}voicegateway/images/VG-webapp-speech-services.png"  width="100%" />